zixin-gao/higgs-audio/README.md

 ## Usage

 > [!TIP]
-> For optimal performance, run the generation examples on a machine equipped with GPU.
+> For optimal performance, run the generation examples on a machine equipped with GPU with at least 24GB memory!

 ### Get Started